elem-app/spaceport/sp-projects/sp-cli.md

 ---

 ## Summary
-Spaceport CLI (sp) is a command line tool for managing workspaces and projects, and for generating and testing executable specifications.
+Spaceport CLI (sp) is a command line tool for managing workspaces and projects, and for generating and testing testable specifications.
 It provides commands for:
 - Initializing workspaces
 - Adding/renaming projects
-- Generating executable specifications and test code
+- Generating testable specifications and test code
 - Running tests
 - Listing projects and specs